How to back up your WordPress website

 You have already seen that you can use different plugins to make backups easily.

-And, of course, if you want to combine backups with a lot of features focused on improving your web maintenance processes, we recommend that you try our Modular tool.
+And, of course, if you want to combine backups with a lot of features focused on improving your web maintenance processes, we recommend that you try our Modular DS tool.
 Create a free account and start optimizing the management of your websites.